Via dei Tribunali is a great street in Naples Italy for strolling, people watching and eating.

 As we strolled down Via dei Tribunali looking for the mystery trattoria, we couldn’t help but notice people queued at the various pizzerias.
 Interestingly, the people weren’t buying pizza.
 Instead, they were eating decadently crispy fried food in various shapes and sizes.

 The arancini was fried to a beautiful golden shade, and it seemed almost a shame to bite into such perfection.
-But once inside the crispy ball, we got the tasty payoff – a melting, oozy risotto, tomato sauce and sausage center.
+But once inside the crispy balls, we got the tasty payoff – a melting, oozy risotto, tomato sauce and sausage center.

 Part 2 – Trattoria Dinner

 Before long, we found Trattoria da Carmine, a restaurant that describes itself as an “old typical Neapolitan home cooking dal 1967”.
 It was in the exact spot described to us by the Michelin chef and his partner, so we knew that we were in the right place.
 We peeked at the menu, looked inside and knew that we had found our home for the evening.

 Trattoria da Carmine is a comfortable restaurant serving a wide variety of simple Neapolitan food.
 It’s the kind of place you can go with your sweetheart for a date or with a big group of friends.
 The advantage of going with a big group is that you can order a lot of different dishes.

 The beverage list is no exception at Trattoria da Carmine, where full carafes of house wines can be ordered for just six euros.
 We quickly ordered our water and two half carafes – one white and one red.